MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/campaigns.md

 Microsoft leverages the vast amounts of anti-phishing, anti-spam, and anti-malware data across the entire service to help identify campaigns.
 We analyze and classify the attack information according to several factors.
 For example:

-- **Attack source**: Source IP addresses and sender email domains.
+- **Attack source**: The source IP addresses and sender email domains.

-- **Attack message properties**: The content, style, and tone of the attack messages.
+- **Attack message properties**: The content, style, and tone of the messages.

 - **Attack recipients**: Recipient domains, recipient job functions (admins, executives, etc.), company types (large, small, public, private, etc.), and industries.

-- **Attack payload**: Malicious links, attachments, or other payloads in the attack messages.
+- **Attack payload**: Malicious links, attachments, or other payloads in the messages.

 A campaign might be short-lived, or could span several days, weeks, or months with active and inactive periods.
 A campaign might be launched against your specific organization, or your organization might be part of a larger campaign across multiple companies.